Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Koffing.md

 ---
 Ability1: Levitate
 Ability2: Neutralizing Gas
+Baby: 'No'
+BookImageName: HOME109.png
+BookShinyImageName: HOME109_s.png
 BoxSprite: SRD-BoxSprite-koffing.png
+DexCategory: Poison Gas Pokemon
+DexDescription: It is drawn to the smog and fumes of the cities.
+It fills its body with toxic gases to float like a balloon.
+When it gets nervous it releases a sickly green gas.
+Breathing this gas will give you a bad case of sniffles.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 6
+  Feet: 2.0
+  Meters: 0.6
 HiddenAbility: Stench
 HomeSprite: SRD-HomeSprite-koffing.png
 Learnset: '[[SRD-Koffing-Learnset]]'
 Legendary: 'No'
 Name: Koffing
 Number: 109
+PrimaryEggGroup: Amorphous
+SecondaryEggGroup: ''
 Sprite: koffing.png
 Type1: Poison
 Type2: ''
+Weight:
+  Hectograms: 10
+  Kilograms: 1.0
+  Pounds: 2.2
 ---

 #PokeroleSRD/Pokedex